drieswijns/crossbario_tutorial/2_chatroom/README.md

 In this tutorial we will be building a chat application using crossbars pub-sub routines.

+> This is part 2 of a crossbar.io tutorial series.
+You can find part 1 here: [Calling python methods from the browser (RPC, register and call)](https://github.com/drieswijns/crossbario_tutorial/tree/master/1_minimal)

 The application will have a server - clients structure: all messages send by the clients will pass through the server, and the server will do additional profanity checks.

 # Step 1: Router